Technigo/project-movies-vite/README.md

 Describe how you approached to problem, and what tools and techniques you used to solve it.
 How did you plan?
 What technologies did you use?
 If you had more time, what would be next?

 I honestly thought this weeks project design looked exactly like the music library we did a few weeks ago.
-My improvements was to do something different, modern and fun the user!
-At the same time learn how to structure the website using new methods/functions.
+My improvements was to do something different, modern and fun for the user!
+At the same time learn how to structure the website using new functions and design methods.

 I used useEffect to fetch data from an external API (fetchMovies function in MovieList and fetchMovieDetails function in MovieDetails).